TheBodger/MMM-AudioProxy/README.md

 ```js
 ["modules/MMM-ButterMeNoParsnips/rocku.mp3", "https://ice6.somafm.com/groovesalad-256-mp3", "modules/MMM-ButterMeNoParsnips/viper.mp3"],
 ```
 The above list contains a couple of local mp3 files and a streaming URL from SomaFM.
-You can add your own mp3 files to any module folder or use other streaming URLs.
+You can add other mp3 files from any folders below the MAgicMirror folder or use other streaming URLs.

 ### Example DLNAs list
 ```js